LaurentStar/MOD3_Project/README.md

-# Carbon Emissions East Vs West
+# Carbon Emissions vs Population

 This README.md lists project members, goals, responsibilities, and a summary of the files in the repository.